Statue of Queen Victoria, Sydney: Sculpture

 The statue shows an effort to portray Victoria Regina as the 'Irish Queen' rather than the 'British Sovereign'.
 She is seated in a low chair rather than an elaborate throne, allowing the artist to contain the figure within a sphere rather than as a towering pillar.
 (Other seated examples place her on a high throne.)
-And she wears a simple coronet rather than the royal or imperial crown...Moreover, the statue portrayed her as the Sovereign Head of the Most Illustrious Order of St Patrick, Ireland's order of chivalry dating from 1783.
+And she wears a simple coronet rather than the royal or imperial crown...
+Moreover, the statue portrayed her as the Sovereign Head of the Most Illustrious Order of St Patrick, Ireland's order of chivalry dating from 1783.
 The star on her left breast, and the pendant badge, feature shamrocks, crowned harps, and St Patrick's Cross.
 The St Patrick reference probably backfired.
 It confirmed Ireland's colonial subordination.
 Round her neck the chain alternates the red and white roses of England.

 The statue sat atop a portland stone column, also designed by Hughes, with three sculptural groups to be placed below – "Fame", "Hibernia at Peace" and "Hibernia at War".
 This last group was also known as "Erin and the Dying Soldier" and referred to the loyalty demonstrated by Irish soldiers in the Boer War.
+A 1997 article by Turpin in The Irish Review described the composition of the monument:

+As you approached the completed monument from the entrance gates in Kildare Street, the right-hand face displayed a dead Irish soldier being presented with a laurel crown by Erin while on the left two bronze figures represented Peace; at the back, facing Leinster House, sat a bronze of Fame.
+In addition, three small figures in stone underneath the Queen represented Science, Literature and Art.
+In its elaborately naturalistic bronze figures and florid stone carvings it was a perfect example of French Belle Epoque sculpture, comparable to the grandest rhetorical Parisian monuments of the day.
+For example, in Paris the sculpturally rich Pont Alexandre III was a turn-of-the-century witness to the contemporary Franco-Russian political alliance.